 Sorry about the language.

-But if something in your life really annoys you enough, you’ll do what it takes to make it go away.
+But if something in your life annoys you enough, you’ll do what it takes to make it go away.
 And if something makes you tick, chances are it does the same to someone else.
-Genuine problems that are worth solving add pain to people’s lives.
+Problems that adds pain to people's lives are problems worth solving.
 Think of a solution to one of those, and you’re good to go.

 Skill #4: You’re motivated - and keep going when you’re not

-Most days successful entrepreneurs wake up with an itching feeling of excitement in their bodies, ready to get to work.
-Entrepreneurs are motivated and great at staying motivated, even when things are tough.
+Most days, successful entrepreneurs wake up with an itching feeling of excitement in their bodies, ready to get to work.
+They are motivated and great at staying motivated, even when things are tough.

 Remember why you started

 If you’re really passionate about your idea, you probably won’t have to struggle too much with your motivation.
 At least not at first.
-Hopefully the sheer passion will be enough to keep you motivated most of the time.
-But sometimes your motivation will fail you.
+Hopefully, the sheer passion will be enough to keep you motivated most of the time.
+But sometimes, motivation will fail you.
 And in those times, it’s important to remember why you started.